 The stoves in this category are the most versatile of the bunch when it comes to cooking.
 Many of these stoves are multi-fuel and will burn anything from white gas to diesel fuel to kerosene to canister fuel.
 This is great for international trips when you're not sure what type of fuel will be available.

 Liquid fuel stoves are very stable for any kind of cookware.
-Some of these stoves have a simmering capacity built into their deign, others can be forced to simmer with some skillful fiddling.
+Some of these stoves have a simmering capacity built into their design, others can be forced to simmer with some skillful fiddling.
 These qualities make cooking more complex meals easier.

 Liquid fuel stoves are not light nor do they pack down small.
-For the weight of one Dragonfly you could carry 5 PocketRockets.
+For the weight of one Dragonfly, you could carry 5 PocketRockets.
 The stoves themselves have a number of parts and typically some spare parts and tools need to be carried for maintenance on longer trips.

-They're ideal for longer expedition style trips, usually with 2 or more people, where the option for large fuel bottles give these stoves an advantage.
+They're ideal for longer expedition style trips, usually with 2 or more people, where the option for large fuel bottles gives these stoves an advantage.
 We take our liquid fuel stoves along when we are guiding groups on the John Muir Trail for 3 weeks, or expeditions to Alaska where lots of snow melting is involved.
 They are known for being stable, versatile, and having some form of temperature control.

 Wood/Solid Fuel Burning Stoves